Psychtoolbox-3/psychtoolbox-3.github.com/docs/MinExpEntStair.md

 Minimum Expected Entropy Staircase

-Caution: Currently only works with Matlab, not with GNU/Octave!

 The staircase gives suggestions for which probe value to test next,
 choosing the probe that will provide the most information (based on the
 principle of minimum entropy = maximally unambiguous probability